QED1224/Toontown-Resources/Guide.md

 ## How did the C.J. decide when to jump? <a name="cj-2"></a>

+Every 15 seconds the C.J. had an 11% chance to jump.

 ## How did the prosecution choose which toon to attack? <a name="cj-3"></a>

+Every cycle, each prosecuting cog had a 50/50 chance to either (1) attack a toon or (2) hit the scale.
+If option 1 was selected, a toon was chosen at random from a list of all toons in the battle.

 ## How is the scale related to the jury? <a name="cj-4"></a>